Sherlockboy/LaravelStore/README.md

 ### My Account - My addresses
 This page contains all user addresses.
 Addresses are displayed in `address form` which allows to edit address right here.
 It also contains empty `address form` which allows to add new Address.

-User can have only one default address, so if you mark one address as default and save it, previous default address will be set as not-default.

 ### My Account - My Wishlist
 If `user` added some products to his/her wishlist, this products will be displayed here, together with buttons